-Rating scales are popular in research because they offer flexibility of response together with many possible types of quantitative analysis.
-They combine measurement with opinion, for example by asking to what extent you agree with something, how often you do something and many other possibilities.
+Rating scales are popular in research because they offer the flexibility of response together with many possible types of quantitative analysis.
+They combine measurement with opinion, for example by asking to what extent you agree with something, how often you do something, and many other possibilities.

 - It should be easy to interpret the meaning of each scale point

 - The meaning of the scale points should be interpreted identically by all respondents

 - The scale should include enough points to allow for differentiation between respondents as much as validly possible

 - Responses to the scale should be reliable, meaning that if we asked the same question again, each respondent should provide the same answer

 - The scale’s points should map as closely as possible to the underlying idea (construct) of the scale

 How many points should your scale have?

 The number of scale points depends on what sort of question you’re asking.

 If you’re asking something that ranges from positive to negative (also known as bi-polar constructs) then you’re going to want a 7-point scale that includes a middle or neutral point.
 In practice, this means the response options for a satisfaction question should look like this: